-University: P. J. Šafá rik University in Košice Faculty: Faculty of A Faculty: Faculty of Arts Course ID: KPO/ SPKVV/15 Course name: Social and Political Context of Education Course type, scope a Course type: Lectur Recommended cour Per week: 2 Per stu Course method: pre re rse-load (hours): dy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 4., 6.
-Course level: I. Prerequisities: Conditions for cours Evaluation of the dev A 100,00% - 91,00 B 90,99% - 81,00% C 80,99% - 71,00% D 70,99% - 61,00% E 60,99% - 51,00% FX 50,99% and less veloped assignment.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KPO/ SPKVV/15 Course name: Social and Political Context of Education Course type, scope a Course type: Lectur Recommended cour Per week: 2 Per stu Course method: pre re rse-load (hours): dy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 4., 6.
+Course level: I. Prerequisities: Conditions for cours Evaluation of the dev A 100,00% - 91,00 B 90,99% - 81,00% C 80,99% - 71,00% D 70,99% - 61,00% E 60,99% - 51,00% FX 50,99% and les veloped assignment.
 0% % % % % % % % % % issues of education as Development of known related to the process The student will be a culturally.
 He/she wi of teaching the subject is to impart knowledge and promote reflection on the nd training in the context of social and political change. wledge: the student will be able to know the current theoretical background of education and training in a modern democratic society. ble to navigate the social and political space - politically, legally, socially and ll be able to look for alternatives and solutions to dysfunctions, while at the opportunities and ways to implement them. and economic object globalisation.
 Macro ourse: I functions of education in human life and society.
 The political, social rives of education.
 Education, learning and social change in the context of social determinants of education.
 Current roles of education and training in and democratic society.
-Course language: Slovak Notes:
+Course language: Slovak

-Course assessm Course assessment
+Course assessment

-Total number of assessed students: 201
+Total number of f assessed studen ts: 210

 Α В С D Е FX

-60.7 20.9 10.95 4.48 1.49 1.49
+60.48 21.43 10.95 4.29 1.43 1.43